 It is a shrubby succulent plant from the Euphorbiaceae, spurge family.
-Its stems colors are bright red, orange, pink or yellow.
+Its stem colors are bright red, orange, pink, or yellow.
 You can grow easily in a container garden but should be outdoor as it needs full sunlight.
-This shrubby succulent looks good, but due to its toxicity nature, it should not be planted near sidewalks.
+This shrubby succulent looks good, but due to its toxic nature, it should not be planted near sidewalks.

 It needs full sunlight to grow properly.

 Plant grows up to 5′ (1.5 m) wide

 Plant grows up to 8′ (2.5 m) tall

 Use regular succulent watering methods.
 Don't know?
 Learn how to water succulents easily.

 Zone 10a (Minimum 30° F | -1.1° C)